paraspell/docs/docs/api/xcmP.md

 ## Transfer info query
-Following functionality gives you all necessary information about your transfer including fee, sufficiency to transfer and more.
+The following functionality gives you all the necessary information about your transfer, including fees, sufficiency to transfer and more.

 **Endpoint**: `GET /transfer-info`